The Difference Between Narcolepsy Type 1 and Type 2

 3. Measurement of Hypocretin (Orexin) levels

-This is a specialized test to detected more severe type of narcolepsy – Type 1 Narcolepsy (combined with cataleptic attacks).
+This is a specialized test to detect a more severe type of narcolepsy – Type 1 Narcolepsy (combined with cataleptic attacks).
 The medical practitioner performs a surgery known as Lumbar Puncture (spinal tap).

 What is Hypocretin?